thanos-io/thanos/docs/components/store.md

 The **required** settings are:

 - `addresses`: list of memcached addresses, that will get resolved with the [DNS service discovery](../service-discovery.md/#dns-service-discovery) provider.
-If your cluster supports auto-discovery, you should use the flag `auto_discovery` instead.
+If your cluster supports auto-discovery, you should use the flag `auto_discovery` instead and only point to *one of* the memcached servers.
+This typically means that there should be only one address specified that resolves to any of the alive memcached servers.
+Use this for Amazon ElastiCache and other similar services.

 While the remaining settings are **optional**: